 Extra help paying for prescription drugs

-People with Medicare who have limited income and resources may qualify for extra help paying for prescription drugs.
-The Social Security Administration (SSA) and CMS are working together to provide this extra assistance.
+Medicare beneficiaries who have limited income and resources may qualify for extra help paying for prescription drugs.
+The Social Security Administration (SSA) and the Centers for Medicare & Medicaid Services (CMS) work together to provide this extra assistance.

 - People with both Medicare and Medicaid (called "dual eligibles") will automatically qualify for extra help.

 - Other individuals may apply for extra help from the SSA.
-Apply online at www.socialsecurity.gov, or call 800.772.1213 for a paper application or to make an appointment.
+Apply online or call 800.772.1213 for a paper application or to make an appointment.